mpedramfar/zotra-server/README.md

 ## Acknowledgements

-The abaility to handle attachments is based on a [patch](https://github.com/zotero/translation-server/pull/99) suggested by @noctux
+The ability to handle attachments is based on a [patch](https://github.com/zotero/translation-server/pull/99) suggested by @noctux